Daylily-Informatics/daylily/README.md

 ###### Headnode Confiugration Incomplete

-If there is no `~/projects/daylily` directory, or the `dayinit` command is not found, the headnode configuration is incomplete.
+If there is no `~/projects/daylily` directory, or the `dyinit` command is not found, the headnode configuration is incomplete.

 **Attempt To Complete Headnode Configuration**
 From your remote terminal that you created the cluster with, run the following commands to complete the headnode configuration.